 - Invest in many people resources to take care of manual sortation.

 Limiting shipments to one carrier will limit your shipping options, and therefore any cost savings associated with rate shopping.
 However, hiring too many resources to take care of manual sortation costs money and in some cases will wash out the savings from using a multi-carrier.
-In the end, manual sortation limits your ability to save cost on shipping.
-Automation is the solution.
+In the end, manual sortation limits your ability to save costs on shipping which makes automation the optimal solution.

 Our warehouse control software package allows the customer to program their sort codes into the software and then distribute them to whichever lanes are appropriate.
 Lanes can have more than one sort code in one lane, but also one sort code can be placed into multiple lanes.
 Our software will automatically send packages to a second lane if the lane fills up by package count or by a physical sensor.
 This gives the operator an easy-to-manage time frame to switch out a full bin.